-Chapter 3 of the report locates the study areas in the physical and social geography of Limerick City.
+This section locates the study areas in the physical and social geography of Limerick City.
 It identifies the broad typology of the study areas, and key demographic and socio-economic characteristics of households in these areas.
-This analysis draws on secondary sources of data, namely the most recently available census data $(2006)^2$, as well as findings from the household survey.
-The child profile is presented drawing on the analysis of findings of the parent / carer survey (for the sample child selected in that survey instrument) and the child survey itself.
+This analysis draws on secondary sources of data, namely the most recently available census data (2006)4, as well as findings from the household survey.
+The child profile is presented drawing on the findings of the parent / carer survey, addressed to the one 'sample child' selected for that survey, as well as the child survey itself.